Eigenvalues of random graphs with cycles: Abstract

 \section{Abstract}

 Networks are often studied using the eigenvalues of their adjacency matrix, a powerful mathematical tool with a wide range of applications.
 Since in real systems the exact graph structure is not known, researchers resort to random graphs to obtain eigenvalue properties from known structural features.
-However, this theory is not intuitive and only few results are known.
+However, this theory is far from intuitive and often requires training of free probability, cavity methods or a strong familiarity with probability theory.
 In this note we offer a different perspective on this field by focusing on the cycles in a graph.
-We present a relation between eigenvalues and cycle weights, and we use it to obtain spectral properties of random graphs with cyclic motifs.
-We empirically discover a surprising phenomenon: The eigenvalues of a network with abundance of short cycles are confined to the interior of a $\tau$-ellipse --an ellipse with $\tau$ foci-- in the complex plane.
-We also explore the eigenvalue distributions of circulant directed matrices with random signs, whose eigenvalues turn out to be distributed in concentric circles in the complex plane.
-These results show that cycles and spectra are fundamentally intertwined and provide a new approach to study random graphs.
+We use the so-called method of moments to obtain relation between eigenvalues and cycle weights and then we obtain spectral properties of random graphs with cyclic motifs.
+We use it to explore properties of the eigenvalues of adjacency matrices of graphs with short cycles and of circulant directed graphs.
+Although our result is not as powerful as the some of the existing methods, they are nevertheless useful and far easier to understand.